LucidMach/Blog/src/content/blog/llms-wont-take-your-jobs.md

 Humans possess intelligence across 21 dimensions [[Fun Fact: humans have 21 not 5 senses]](https://www.sensorytrust.org.uk/blog/how-many-senses-do-we-have).

-Robots typically demonstrate intelligence in four dimensions [visual, auditory, textual and motor-encoding].
+Robots will max demonstrate intelligence in four dimensions [visual, auditory, textual and motor-encoding].

 LLMs have only recently expanded to two dimensions [image and textual].